 Medium in size, these dogs can weigh up to 70 pounds and measure up to 23 inches in their height.
 They are generally easy to take care of as they shed only moderately.

 They are easy to train as well.
 This can make it convenient for you to socialize both your dogs well enough to get along.
-Moreover, these dogs can get along pretty well with the opposite as well as the same sex (although it would be ideal to get a dog of the opposite sex).
+These dogs can get along pretty well with the opposite as well as the same sex (although it would be ideal to get a dog of the opposite sex).

 With Australian Shepherds, you need to make sure you give them enough exercise otherwise they could act out aggressively.